FAQ: Representatives and advocates

-Questions about aged care representatives and advocates
+Questions about aged care representatives, agents, and advocates

 If the person in your care is unable to contact My Aged Care and provide consent, you may need to become an authorised representative.
 To put this in place, you will need supporting legal documents (and in most cases supporting medical evidence) so that My Aged Care knows you can legally represent them.